 One of the testing questions I commonly get is about Shoulda matchers.
 People ask if I use Shoulda matchers and if Shoulda matchers are a good idea.

 I’ll share my thoughts on this.
-First I’ll explain what Shoulda is, then I’ll explain why the only Shoulda matchers I use are validation matchers.
+First I’ll explain what Shoulda is, then I’ll explain why I don’t use it.

 What Shoulda is